docopt/docopt.rb/README.md

 You can access positional arguments in `ARGV`.

-`doc`-string format for your usage-message
+`doc` string format for your usage-message
 ===============================================================================

 The main idea behind `docopt` is that a good usage-message (that describes